MarkusThill/GitHubPagesWorking/_posts/2017-10-18-using-slideshows-in-jekyll.md

 </script>
 {% endhighlight %}

 Finally, you have to ensure that a permalink is used in the Markdown files.
-For instance in the file `_slides/my-pics1.md` you add the permalink in the header is specified as follows:
+For instance, in the file `_slides/my-pics1.md` you add the permalink in the header is specified as follows:

 {% highlight markdown %}
 permalink: /slides/my-pics1.html